apaz-cli/pgen/README.md

 ```

 Realistically, you're not going to figure out the syntax on your own.
-Talk to me, submit an issues, send me an email, or find me on Discord, and I can walk you through how to use it.
+Talk to me, submit an issue, send me an email, or find me on Discord, and I can walk you through how to use it.

 ## Roadmap